sixcolors/argon2id/README.md

 The package provides specific error types for different failure modes:

-- `ErrInvalidHash` - Hash format is invalid
+- `ErrInvalidHash` - Hash format is invalid or malformed
+- `ErrHashTooShort` - Hash string is too short to be valid
 - `ErrIncompatibleVersion` - Argon2 version mismatch
 - `ErrIncompatibleVariant` - Wrong Argon2 variant (not argon2id)